unverbuggt/mkdocs-encryptcontent-plugin/README.md

 * ~~decrypt all possible keys by one login (replace path fallback)~~
 * optional server side keystore (allows throtteling)
 * optional replace crypto-js by webcrypto functions
+* localStorage option is rather useless now (being unsafe to start with).
+Fix it nevertheless by saving credentials instead of keys.
 * ...to be defined

 # Table of Contents